ewhal/pomf-todo/README.md

 ### Release `2.1.0`

+**Note:** No more new or changed features into this release, please.
+I don't want the size of this release to grow too uncomfortable with the workload we're facing in here.

 - Clean up CSS
   - Use CSSLint for example, but don't blindly follow it
   - Related: Replace `#upload-btn` with `.js-upload-btn` or HTML data attributes